 Efficient and accessible user manuals are important for any products, but when it comes to medical devices it is essential.
-In vitro diagnostic product (IVD) consultancy company Qarad is at the forefront of E-Labelling and electronic instructions for use (eIFU) services that enable medical device manufacturers to replace paper-based IFU with digitalised instructions.
+In vitro diagnostic product (IVD) consultancy company IFUcare is at the forefront of E-Labelling and electronic instructions for use (eIFU) services that enable medical device manufacturers to replace paper-based IFU with digitalised instructions.

 Developed by a team of regulatory experts, eIFUs can save on paper costs, simplify the documentation process, and provide better control over risk mitigation.
-Since 2019, Bonebridge, a Swiss manufacturer of smart orthopaedic trauma implants, has been partnered with Qarad to develop eIFU for their products.
+Since 2019, Bonebridge, a Swiss manufacturer of smart orthopaedic trauma implants, has been partnered with IFUcare to develop eIFU for their products.

 At the start of the partnership, Bonebridge was still a start-up, and digitalised instructions allowed the company to reduce the initial time and money spent on producing a paper IFU, as well as ensuring that up-to-date instructions were always accessible to their user base.